 In Rhode Island, both parents have a duty to support their child.
 This means that both are expected to meet the child's financial and other needs.
-Typically, however, the non-custodial parent—the parent who spends less than half time with the child (or children)—makes child support payments.
+Typically, however, the noncustodial parent—the parent who spends less than half the time with the child (or children)—makes child support payments.
 The custodial parent, who has the most time with the child, remains responsible for child support too, but the law assumes that this parent spends the required amount directly on the child.

 The amount of support due depends on the child's needs and the parents' financial abilities.
 The state achieves this balance by a set of guidelines, which establish a baseline support amount.
-In addition to this amount, parents must also cover the child's health insurance and other expenses, including medical and educational costs.
+In addition to this amount, parents must also cover the child's health insurance and medical expenses.

 Once you have both parents' adjusted gross incomes, look at the guidelines to find the amount due for the number of children to be supported.
 That is the baseline for child support, which is split proportionally between the parents based on their respective incomes.

 Note that calculations of child support will have to be adjusted in cases involving "split custody" and "shared custody."
 Split custody is when there's more than one child, and each parent has custody of at least one of the children.
 Shared custody exists when the child spends time residing with both parents during the year.

 Be aware that new or modified orders for child support issued by the Rhode Island Family Court must contain a provision requiring either or both parents who owe a duty of support to the child to obtain or maintain health insurance coverage for the child when such coverage is available through their employment at no cost or at a reasonable cost.

 Sometimes parents attempt to shirk their responsibility for child support by intentionally decreasing their income.
 That's a fool's errand, because if the court determines that a parent is voluntarily unemployed or under-employed, the court can base the parent's child support obligation on an income amount it believes the parent could be earning.

 In deciding this issue, the court will look at several factors, such as: